Pyloric stenosis: Treatment

 Infantile pyloric stenosis is typically managed with surgery; very few cases are mild enough to be treated medically.

 The danger of pyloric stenosis comes from the dehydration and electrolyte disturbance rather than the underlying problem itself.
 Therefore, the baby must be initially stabilized by correcting the dehydration and the abnormally high blood pH seen in combination with low chloride levels with IV fluids.
 This can usually be accomplished in about 24–48 hours.

 Intravenous and oral atropine may be used to treat pyloric stenosis.
-It has a success rate of 85-89% compared to nearly 100% for pyloromyotomy, however it requires prolonged hospitalization, skilled nursing and careful follow up during treatment.
+It has a success rate of 85–89% compared to nearly 100% for pyloromyotomy, however it requires prolonged hospitalization, skilled nursing and careful follow up during treatment.
 It might be an alternative to surgery in children who have contraindications for anesthesia or surgery, or in children whose parents do not want surgery.

 Surgery

 The definitive treatment of pyloric stenosis is with surgical pyloromyotomy known as Ramstedt's procedure (dividing the muscle of the pylorus to open up the gastric outlet).
 This surgery can be done through a single incision (usually 3–4 cm long) or laparoscopically (through several tiny incisions), depending on the surgeon's experience and preference.

 Today, the laparoscopic technique has largely supplanted the traditional open repairs which involved either a tiny circular incision around the navel or the Ramstedt procedure.
 Compared to the older open techniques, the complication rate is equivalent, except for a markedly lower risk of wound infection.
 This is now considered the standard of care at the majority of children's hospitals across the US, although some surgeons still perform the open technique.
-Following repair, the small 3mm incisions are hard to see.
+Following repair, the small 3mm incisions are difficult to see.

 The vertical incision, pictured and listed above, is no longer usually required, though many incisions have been horizontal in the past years.
 Once the stomach can empty into the duodenum, feeding can begin again.
 Some vomiting may be expected during the first days after surgery as the gastrointestinal tract settles.
 Rarely, the myotomy procedure performed is incomplete and projectile vomiting continues, requiring repeat surgery.
 Pyloric stenosis generally has no long term side-effects or impact on the child's future.